aufaraditya/wedding-site/README.md

-# Getting Started with Create React App
+# Simple Wedding Site with React & Firebase

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).